amywhying/WeebsMeetNeets/README.md

 ![kitsu](api.png)

 ## Challenges we ran into/What we learned
-As we created the application, we learned React at the spot.
-Not only did we learn how to intergrate front end and back end with the API data but also did we learn how to design a website using UI packages.
+As we created the application, we learned React, Django, and RESTful API at the spot.
+Not only did we learn how to intergrate front end and back end with the Kitsuo API data but also did we learn how to design a website using UI packages.

 ## What's next for WeebsMeetNeets
 Create a map of all weebs and NEETs around the world; App that allows people to watch anime together; Helping weebs find Facebook, Discord groups about anime so they can find a sense of belonging.